 Cardiovascular disease is the leading cause of death for women in Canada, claiming a life every 20 minutes.
 Globally, one in three women will die as a result of heart disease or stroke.
 Heart attacks go unrecognized in women up to 54 per cent of the time.
 This is because women often present different symptoms than men, leading to later diagnosis and fewer options for treatment.

 Support Women’s Cardiovascular Health

-Donations to this initiative may be made by visiting our online form and indicating “CV &ME” or “Women’s Cardiovascular Health” in the comment section.
-You may also make a donation by contacting Myrna Linder, Director of Development, at email@example.com or 403.210.6055.
-Join us and, together, we will transform the future of women’s cardiovascular health.
+Donations to this initiative may be made by completing our online form and indicating “CV & Me” or “Women’s Cardiovascular Health” in the comment section or by contacting Myrna Linder, Director of Development, at email@example.com / 403.210.6055.